At "1984," They Know What You're Feeling

 The Pacific professors were drawn to the project when two Artists Rep marketing officials reached out to propose working together.
 One, Leslie Crandall-Dawes, is an instructor in Pacific's Exercise Science Department, and her colleague, Kisha Jarrett, Artists Rep's audience development and marketing director, was enthusiastic.

 The collaboration has been a novel effort, playing on the surveillance themes raised by Orwell at the same time researchers are collecting data that suggests the changing emotional states of audience members.
-“This hasn’t really been done in theater before,” Dolphin said.
+“This hasn’t really been done in theatre before,” Dolphin said.

 Because the researchers are collecting reams of raw data, they’re challenged to sift it in a way that can be useful.
-Do frequent theater-goers have more subdued emotional reactions than occasional ones?
+Do frequent theatre-goers have more subdued emotional reactions than occasional ones?
 Do people older than 40 have different responses from younger audience members?
 How about politically liberal people vs. those who are more conservative?
 Men vs. women?
 It’s a lot of information to parse with not much time to do it.
 This run of 1984 started at Portland’s Imago Theatre on Sept.
 7 and concludes Oct.
 6.

 When it’s done, Jackson and Dolphin will report back to Artists Rep, presenting some “very simple findings,” Jackson said.
 They will use the data they collected to let the producers know what tended to make audience members respond the most, whether, for example, the audience reacted more to scenes of torture or of love.